- Booster Gold

 Page 21, panel 2

 Lois reveals that Clark Kent doesn't like Booster Gold, which is not a surprise considering that Superman, Kent's alter ego, has previously voiced his opinion on the hero.
-Booster tells a bystander that he is "6'5", 215" lbs, 5 pounds lighter than the cover information.
+Booster tells a bystander that he is "6'5", 215" lbs, 5 pounds lighter than the previous-issue's cover information.
 Did the events of space travel cause Booster to lose a little weight?
 Astronauts tend to lose weight during space missions, not so much for lack of exercise or low gravity, but because they simply don't eat enough.
 Booster probably wasn't fed very well in Galab's prison cell.

 Page 22, panel 1